Cryptolens/docs/getting-started/unity.md

 ## Idea
 In this post we have summarized the necessary steps to add software licensing into a Unity game.
 Unity uses Mono runtime, which means that a special version of our .NET client library can be used.

+> We recommend to read the **Considerations** section in the end of the tutorial that can help when troubleshooting common errors.

 ## Implementation

 ### Client library